druimalban/recursr/README.md

 succint.

-Type signatures would have been helpful especially when implementing building-blocks like flat-map and free/cofree.
+Type signatures would have been helpful especially when implementing building-blocks like fmap and free/cofree.
 Indeed, R is not strongly-typed—it will freely coerce values—but the S3 class system does at least enable writing functions which are specific to a given functor/monad, e.g. the bind implementation for Either only applies to Either